Robin Williams and Childhood Emotional Neglect

 These are the many faces of Childhood Emotional Neglect.

 Whether Robin grew up with CEN or not, let us make sure that we learn something from this loss.
 Let us break the silence that we were taught as children.
 Let us all stand up and do what Robin, sadly, could not.

 Let us pay attention to our own secret pain, and reach out to those whose hidden pain we see.
 Let us take a chance and talk, and let ourselves be known.

-To learn more about CEN, how it can contribute to suicidal thoughts and feelings, and how to heal from it, Take The Childhood Emotional Neglect Questionnaire.
+To learn more about CEN, how it contributes to suicidal thoughts, and whether it may be at work in your life, Take The Childhood Emotional Neglect Questionnaire.
 It’s free.